QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 ## Principles

 **Don’t repeat yourself (DRY)**: Do not copy-paste code, make a function.
-Otherwise you need to remember that you will have ``n`` places to patch if you found a bug, not worth.
-You should also use constants rather than writing again and again a value like ``"toto"`` (for instance) in the code.
+Otherwise, you need to remember that you will have ``n`` places to patch if you found a bug, not worth it.
+You should also use constants rather than writing, again and again, a value like ``"toto"`` (for instance) in the code.

 **you ain't gonna need it (YAGNI)**: don't write code